AnyDSL/MimIR/docs/phases.md

 This is useful for local analyses or transformations that are naturally phrased as:

-> for every reachable closed mutable, inspect or process it.
+@note for every reachable closed mutable, inspect or process it.

 You override `visit(M*)`, where `M` defaults to [`Def`](@ref mim::Def) but may be restricted to a particular mutable subtype.